bluesky/scanspec/docs/tutorials/installation.rst

     ``dls-python3`` and ``pipenv``.
 Although these instructions will work inside DLS, they are intended for external use.

+    If you want to contribute to the library itself, please follow the `contributing` instructions.

 Check your version of python
 ----------------------------